osiewicz/calliper/README.md

   - [Acknowledgmenets](#acknowledgements)

 ## Usage
-To use calliper, you must have [Valgrind](https://valgrind.org/) installed.
+To use Calliper, you must have [Valgrind](https://valgrind.org/) installed.

-To write your first benchmark with calliper, add the following to your `Cargo.toml`:
+To write your first benchmark with Calliper, add the following to your `Cargo.toml`:
 ```toml
 [dev-dependencies]
 calliper = "0.0.1"